kata198/func_timeout/README.rst

 Using StoppableThread
 ---------------------

+You can use StoppableThread one of two ways:

+**As a Parent Class**

-Your thread should extend func\_timeout.StoppableThread\.StoppableThread and implement the "run" method, same as a normal thread.
+Your thread can extend func\_timeout.StoppableThread\.StoppableThread and implement the "run" method, same as a normal thread.

-It is recommended that you create an exception that extends BaseException instead of Exception, otherwise code like this will never stop:

-	while True:

-		try:

-			doSomething()

-		except Exception as e:

-			continue

-If you can't avoid such code (third-party lib?) you can set the "repeatEvery" to a very very low number (like .00001 ), so hopefully it will raise, go to the except clause, and then raise again before "continue" is hit.
+	from func\_timeout.StoppableThread import StoppableThread

+	class MyThread(StoppableThread):

+		def run(self):

+			# Code here

+			return

+Then, you can create and start this thread like:

+	myThread = MyThread()

+	# Uncomment next line to start thread in "daemon mode" \-\- i.e. will terminate/join automatically upon main thread exit

+	#myThread.daemon = True

+	myThread.start()

+Then, at any time during the thread's execution, you can call \.stop( StopExceptionType ) to stop it ( more in "Stopping a Thread" below

+**Direct Thread To Execute A Function**

+Alternatively, you can instantiate StoppableThread directly and pass the "target", "args", and "kwargs" arguments to the constructor

+	myThread = StoppableThread( target=myFunction, args=('ordered', 'args', 'here'), kwargs={ 'keyword args' : 'here' } )

+	# Uncomment next line to start thread in "daemon mode" \-\- i.e. will terminate/join automatically upon main thread exit

+	#myThread.daemon = True

+	myThread.start()

+This will allow you to call functions in stoppable threads, for example handlers in an event loop, which can be stopped later via the \.stop() method.

-Stopping A Thread
+Stopping a Thread
 -----------------